panda3d/panda3d-docs/programming/threading.rst

 Model loading
 ~~~~~~~~~~~~~

+For example, the
+:py:meth:`loader.loadModel() <direct.showbase.Loader.Loader.loadModel>` call
-For example, ``loader.loadModel`` call also accepts an optional 'callback'
+also accepts an optional 'callback' argument.
+If callback is not None, then the
-argument.
-If callback is not None, then the model load will be performed
+model load will be performed asynchronously.
+In this case,
-asynchronously.
-In this case, ``loadModel()`` will initiate a background load
+:py:meth:`~direct.showbase.Loader.Loader.loadModel()` will initiate a background
-and return immediately.
-The return value will be an object that may later be
+load and return immediately.
+The return value will be an object that you may
-passed to ``loader.cancelRequest()`` to cancel the asynchronous request.
-At some
+``.cancel()`` on to cancel the asynchronous request.
-later point, when the requested model(s) have finished loading, the callback
+At some later point, when the requested model(s) have finished loading, the
-function will be invoked with the n loaded models passed as its parameter list.
+callback function will be invoked with the n loaded models passed as its
+parameter list.
 It is possible that the callback will be invoked immediately, even before
-``loadModel()`` returns.
-If you use callback, you may also specify a priority,
+:py:meth:`~direct.showbase.Loader.Loader.loadModel()` returns.
+If you use
+callback, you may also specify a priority, which specifies the relative
-which specifies the relative importance over this model over all of the other
+importance over this model over all of the other asynchronous load requests
-asynchronous load requests (higher numbers are loaded first).
+(higher numbers are loaded first).

 True asynchronous model loading requires Panda to have been compiled with
 threading support enabled.
 In the absence of threading support, the asynchronous
 interface still exists and still behaves exactly as described, except that
-``loadModel()`` might not return immediately.
+:py:meth:`~direct.showbase.Loader.Loader.loadModel()` might not return
+immediately.

 Model flattening
 ~~~~~~~~~~~~~~~~

-Similarly, there is ``loader.asyncFlattenStrong``.
-This performs a ``model.flattenStrong()`` operation in a sub-thread (if threading is compiled into Panda).
-The model may be a single NodePath, or it may be a list of NodePaths.
+Similarly, there is :py:meth:`loader.asyncFlattenStrong()
+<direct.showbase.Loader.Loader.asyncFlattenStrong>`.
+This performs a
+:meth:`model.flattenStrong() <.NodePath.flatten_strong()>` operation in a
+sub-thread (if threading is compiled into Panda).
+The model may be a single :class:`.NodePath`, or it may be a list of NodePaths.

 Each model is duplicated and flattened in the sub-thread.
 If the optional ``inPlace`` parameter is True, then when the flatten operation completes, the